erikzenker/dob/README.md

  It is possible to set symlinks into the syncFolder.
 These symlinks will be followd by the
  scanprocess, thus all modifications on this symlinked folder will be recognized.

- With the help of a ssh-server and some storage on it, it is very easy to setup a cloud storage solution
+ With the help of a webdav-server and some storage on it, it is very easy to setup a cloud storage solution
  for your linux devices (Netbook, Laptop, PC).
 You just need to install dob on all your devices, setup profiles
  with the same destLocation and start dob.
 From now on, data will be syncronized between these
  different devices.